 • Rituals around eating: e.g. specific foods not being able to touch on a plate (11).

-A common overlap between Autism and ARFID is heightened sensory awareness toward food.
-For some, this can manifest in the development of ARFID.
-For others, it may be a manageable symptom of their Autism, and not spiral into an eating disorder.
+A common overlap between autism and ARFID is heightened sensory awareness toward food.
+Consequently, for some people this sensitivity can contribute to the development of ARFID.
+For others, it may simply be a manageable part of their autism and may not progress into an eating disorder.

-ARFID can stem from a previous traumatic experience that can cause long-term anxiety surrounding food.
-This could be an experience of choking or getting sick after eating, and can cause heightened preoccupation around food.
-In some, this trauma can cause the development of ARFID.
+Additionally, ARFID can stem from a previous traumatic experience that leads to long term anxiety surrounding food.
+For instance, an experience of choking or becoming sick after eating can create a strong sense of fear and heightened preoccupation around food.
+In some individuals, this trauma can eventually lead to the development of ARFID.

 Autism and Anorexia Nervosa